-This final phase of the project will provide a concluding assessment of potential principles underlying law reform in this area which will be launched to the public in Spring 2022.
+We are now in the final phase of our project.
+We will provide a concluding assessment of potential principles underlying law reform in this area which will be launched to the public in Spring 2022.
 We are also reflecting on the prefigurative methodology of imagined future law reform.

-As part of this final stage, we will also produce a draft bill in the form of an annotated experimental statute, setting out our assessment of how law reform might be operationalised and some of its challenges.
-This will combine our research findings with feminist and other critical principles for law reform and provide a focus for further policy discussion and expert and public engagement, at a range of events.
+We are producing a legislative guide, outlining some key provisions that a decertification law would require, along with some options, questions, and commentary.
+The draft law will combine our research findings with feminist and critical principles for law reform to provide a focus for further policy discussion as well as expert and public engagement, at a range of events.

 “What” If seminars

 In June and July 2020, Davina Cooper and Flora Renz led two virtual “what if” seminars with feminist academics to explore legal reform through “reverse engineering”.
-In this case, we explored the type of scenarios that might arise in conditions of decertification and the legal provisions that might need to be in place to address them.
+We explored the scenarios that might arise in conditions of decertification and the legal provisions that might need to be in place to address them.